 The ACLU of RI is working with student and education groups to stop high-stakes testing from keeping otherwise qualified students from graduating.
 In 2014, Rhode Island is scheduled to begin using standardized testing as a zero-sum graduation requirement.
 The statewide scores for the NECAP showed that two in five of Rhode Island 11th graders are in jeopardy of not graduating from high school next year.
 The ACLU is calling for the elimination of the test as the sole determinant of graduation eligibility and the institution of responsible, fair and indiscriminate graduation requirements.

-In 2013, representative Eileen Naughton and Senator Harold Metts sponsored legislation, strongly supported by the ACLU but opposed by the RI Department of Education, banning the use of standardized tests for high stakes purposes.
+In 2013, Representative Eileen Naughton and Senator Harold Metts sponsored legislation, supported by the ACLU but opposed by the RI Department of Education, banning the use of standardized tests for high stakes purposes.
 (H 5277, S 0117).
 Although the General Assembly did not pass the bill, on the last day of the session they approved a joint resolution requesting the Board of Education to delay implementation of the high stakes testing requirement and instead consider a weighted compilation of state assessment (H 5277A, S 1047).
-The General Assembly has now joined the city of Providence and dozens of advocacy groups in expressing opposition to the current RIDE policy.
+The city of Providence and dozens of advocacy groups have also expressed opposition to the current RIDE policy.

-- 2014 ACLU of Rhode Island Testimony (Supporting documents: RI ACLU letter to RI Board of Education; chart of annual performance measures prepared by RIDE; a news release issued by the New York State Education Department)
+- 2014 ACLU of Rhode Island Testimony in Support of Banning or Delaying High Stakes Testing (Supporting documents: RI ACLU letter to RI Board of Education; chart of annual performance measures prepared by RIDE; a news release issued by the New York State Education Department)